 Industry and agriculture provide livelihood for our state and bolster the Kansas economy.
 They provide jobs for our citizens and food for our tables.
 Corporations and individuals operating in these fields must conduct their businesses in a way that is protective of human health and the environment.
 One-size-fits-all regulation won’t work.

 I believe that industries have an inherent responsibility to be stewards of the environment and have a seat at the table to find solutions.
 We must work together to protect our air and water resources by leveraging technologies and implementing industry-specific best practices.
 Kansas should invest in biotechnology, infrastructure, wind and solar energy, and transportation alternatives.

 Kansas must close the coverage gap and make sure that all Kansans have access to healthcare.
 The Medicaid rate was finally increased in 2019, but it was only increased to where the state was ten years ago.
-If our lawmakers fail to listen to us during the 2020 legislative session, I will be an advocate for KanCare Expansion when I take office in 2021.
+Our lawmakers failed to pass Medicaid Expansion again in 2020.
+Kansans need access to affordable healthcare and prescription drugs now more than ever.
+I will be an advocate for Medicaid Expansion when I take office in 2021.